 Name: Tucker Healy

-How Acquired: Drafted in the 23rd round in 2012
+How Acquired: Selected in the 23rd-round of the 2012 MLB Draft.

 Rodney Dangerfield has nothing on Tucker Healy, who has yet to secure a shot at the big leagues or even a 40-man roster spot despite a career K/9 of 12.22 and a career ERA of 2.89.
 Healy will be participating in his first big league spring training this season.
 Will his time in camp finally open the door to a major league career?

 http://www.scout.com/mlb/athletics/story/470233-oakland-a-s-top-50-prosp...
 Since 2012, there have been three constants: death, taxes and Tucker Healy striking out a busload of hitters for an Oakland A’s minor league affiliate.
 Since joining the organization as a 23rd-round pick in 2012, Healy has averaged more than 12.5 strike-outs per nine innings in every season except 2015, when he posted a 1.95 ERA in Double-A but struck-out “just” 53 in 55.1 innings.
 Healy was back to his strike-out ways in 2016 with Triple-A Nashville, whiffing 76 PCL batters in 52.1 innings.
 The numbers were impressive, but Healy still failed to earn a September call-up or a spot on the A’s 40-man roster later in the off-season.

 Healy’s case for a major-league opportunity is a compelling one.
 The right-hander has not only posted stellar strike-out and ERA numbers throughout his career, but he has also proven very difficult to hit.
 In 246 career innings, Healy has allowed just 187 hits (.208 BAA) and 13 homeruns (0.48 HR/9).